 Of the 5 different strategies considered (problems 1, 2, 3, 4 and 5, or 6 and 7) which do you think best and why?

 Given that we’re using the same number of subjects, one of the 2-stage strategies is clearly best, as they conclude with the highest proportion of significant drugs that are truly beneficial.
 I personally prefer 4 and 5 because that involves fewer Phase III trials, 163 instead of 179, so that saves time and money.

+Did not mention the program-wise type I error or program-wise power

+-3

 The above exercises considered “drug discovery” with randomized clinical trials.
 What additional issues have to be considered when we are using observational data to explore and try to confirm risk factors for particular diseases?

 The prime concern in any observational study is confounding by uncontrolled and potentially unmeasured risk factors.
 We must be aware that variables we measure may be proxies for unmeasured factors, which has been a huge issue in studies of healthy lifestyle and nutrition.
 People also may alter their hypotheses based on observations, so multiple studies with similar findings are important to confirm results.

+Did not mention similarities between statistical principles of observational analysis and RCTs

+-2